Stackclash/5e-vault/5. Mechanics/Items/Interrogators Baton Hhbh.md

 ## Effect:

 This herb has `dice: 1d4|avg` (`1d4`) charges.
 As an action, you may spend a charge to rub this herb on either one melee weapon or up to 10 pieces of ammunition, coating it with a parasitic slime.
-For the next ten minutes, any damage inflicted by a coated weapon or piece of ammunition is not considered as 'harmful' for the sake of ending a charmed condition on an afflicted creature.
+For the next ten minutes, any damage inflicted by a coated weapon or piece of ammunition is not considered as 'harmful' for the sake of ending a [[/5.
+Mechanics/Rules/Conditions.md#charmed\|charmed]] condition on an afflicted creature.
 Once this herb loses all charges, it becomes dried out and is considered worthless.

 *Source: Hamund's Herbalism Handbook p.
 19*